semibran/semibran/readme.md

 On the side, I enjoy experimenting with new tech and homebrewing build tools, libraries, and frameworks to optimize efficiency and scalability in my own code.
 I'm also a hobbyist game developer and digital artist.

 - 📚 Languages: Python, JavaScript, C, Java
-- 🛠 Building with: React, Vue, Mithril, Pygame
+- 🛠 Building with: React, Vue, Lit, Mithril, Pygame
 - 👀 Interested in: Rust, C#, Dart, Swift